-A dream, conceived and conveyed from heart to heart, mind to mind and eye to eye… is waiting to be realised and reach its absolute culmination point.
+A dream, conceived and conveyed from heart to heart, mind to mind, and eye to eye… is waiting to be realized and reach its absolute culmination point.
 A dream that kicked off when I was a kid and steadily set out for a journey of its own.
 My story is all about that.

 It is no fancy fairy tale of incredible feats.
 Nor a bookish motivational narrative guideline!

 It is a yarn of my own flight through the seas of clinical mental disorders and achieving personal goals.
-It is an account of my yet-unfulfilled dream of investing a part of my life for the senior citizens.
+It is an account of my yet-unfulfilled dream of investing a part of my life in senior citizens.

 I was always a loner, be it in school or college.
 The only confidantes I had were my parents.
 Dad’s visions and inspirations were triggered and backed by Mom and she pushed me to take the plunge.
-As I grew up, I was diagnosed with clinical depression, Bipolar Disorder and Obsessive Compulsive Disorder (OCD).
-I began to sink in the murky silt of my emotional complexities and could not find a way to get up.
+As I grew up, I was diagnosed with clinical depression, Bipolar Disorder, and Obsessive Compulsive Disorder (OCD).
+I began to sink into the murky silt of my emotional complexities and could not find a way to get up.
 During those times Dad held my hand.
-He instilled in me a faith.
-A faith to do something on my own.
+He instilled in me faith.
+Faith to do something on my own.
 To do something that I always wanted to.
-To have confidence and courage to pursue my goals.
+To have the confidence and courage to pursue my goals.

 My Dad is a man of very high values and ideals.
 He had always been my idol – I speak his words.
 I share his dream.

-At that point of time we started sharing our dreams aloud.
+At that point in time, we started sharing our dreams aloud.
 We had a palatial ancestral house.
 Dad and I started planning to initiate an old age home there someday.
-During the sultry summer evenings, when there were long hours of power cuts, Dad and me spent hours shaping our dream of creating a habitat of eternal peace and harmony for the elders and seniors of our society.
+During the sultry summer evenings, when there were long hours of power cuts, Dad and I spent hours shaping our dream of creating a habitat of eternal peace and harmony for the elders and seniors of our society.
 In high school, I aspired to be a doctor who would work for the senior citizens at our old age home project.
-But destiny disposed my plans and I was again alone, depressed and aimless.
+But destiny disposed of my plans and I was again alone, depressed and aimless.